Comparison

 Muse.ai pricing is based on storage and seats: from $16/month (80GB, 1 seat) to $100/month (1TB, 10 seats), with unlimited bandwidth included on all plans.
 You pay for hosting capacity because Muse.ai stores and serves your video.

-FrameQuery pricing is based on indexing hours: Free (search only), Starter at $9/month (5 hours), Pro at $49/month (50 hours with timecoded comments and approval workflows), and Max at $199/month (300 hours with shared indexes).
-There are no ongoing storage fees—proxies are deleted after processing and your search index lives locally.
+FrameQuery pricing is based on indexing hours: Free (search only), Starter at $19/month (10 hours), Pro at $45/month billed annually (50 hours with timecoded comments, approval workflows, and cloud-hosted index sharing with access management), and Max at $190/month billed annually (300 hours).
+A Studio tier with unlimited hours is available via a custom quote for larger archives.
+Index sharing via local export, Google Drive, Dropbox, or NAS is free on every plan.
+There are no ongoing storage fees; extracted data is discarded after analysis and your search index lives locally.

 Format support & workflow

-FrameQuery natively supports 50+ video formats including professional camera formats like R3D, BRAW, ProRes, and CinemaDNG — no transcoding or uploading required.
+FrameQuery natively supports 50+ video formats including professional camera formats like R3D, BRAW, ProRes, and CinemaDNG, with no transcoding or uploading required.
 It exports search results to FCPXML, EDL, and LosslessCut markers for seamless NLE integration.

 Muse.ai supports common web video formats and handles transcoding on upload.
 Its strength is on the output side: an embeddable player with 4K playback, unlimited bandwidth, and in-player search.
 It's built for distribution, not production.